University Policy 516: Meals and Entertainment

 Such expenses are not allowable under this policy.
 Charges for these types of expenses on a University P-card must be reimbursed to the University.
 If not properly reimbursed, these costs will be considered taxable income.

 Business meals and entertainment expenses must be documented (substantiated) to meet requirements of the Internal Revenue Services regulations and prudent business practices.

 This documentation is required if the employee is requesting reimbursement or if the expense is charged to the University on a P-Card or other method.

 If the expense cannot be properly documented, the employee may be required to bear the cost.

 A Meals and Entertainment form is not required for food that is purchased as research supplies, cleaning supplies, for culinary instruction, or as normal operating supplies (e.g. Edith Bowen lunch supplies, preschool snacks, or Dining Services food for resale).
 However, these types of purchases still require that the business purpose is documented and charged to the appropriate account code (i.e. Supplies, Cost of Goods, etc.).

 There are occasions when it is in the University’s best interest to make an exception to the above policy.
-In those cases, the Meals and Entertainment Expense form must be signed by the Dean or Vice President.
+In those cases, the Meals and Entertainment Expense form must be approved by a Dean or Vice President.

 Information below is not included as part of the contents of the official Policy.
 It is provided only as a convenience for readers/users and may be changed at any time by persons authorized by the President, subject to review by the USU Policy Committee.